-A condition precedent to the release of PPCPs into water supplies is the use of PPCPs.
-It is both obvious and frequently overlooked that a reduction in the use of PPCPs would also reduce the quantity of PPCPs released into water supplies.
-Daughton notes, for example, that nutrition and health maintenance programs, by reducing the incidence of diseases requiring treatment, also reduce the release of PPCPs associated with such treatment.
-286
+A condition precedent to the release of PPCPs into fresh water resources is the use of PPCPs.
+Experts frequently overlook the obvious fact that a reduction in the use of PPCPs would also reduce the quantity of PPCPs released into water supplies.
+Daughton notes, for example, that nutrition and health maintenance programs, by reducing the incidence of diseases requiring treatment, also reduce the release of PPCPs associated with such treatment.800

 When treatment is required, use of alternative drugs (i.e., drugs not containing PPCPs) should be considered.
-As an example, Daughton notes that there is a "wide range of medical uses of probiotics" (beneficial, endogenous microflora).
-287 Such "bacteriotherapy" may achieve the same results as the use of drugs containing PPCPs but without the attendant execration or disposal problems.
-288
+As an example, Daughton notes that there is a "wide range of medical uses of probiotics" (beneficial, endogenous microflora).301 Such "bacteriotherapy" may achieve the same results as the use of drugs containing PPCPs but without the attendant execration or disposal problems.302